amandafrench/frankenreads/wp-content/plugins/wd-instagram-feed/readme.txt

 This is all you need to do, to be able to embed Instagram gallery to your WordPress website.
 You can then display your Instagram photos and videos as a responsive carousel, as widgets on the sidebar or footer of your site, and more.

 As soon as you sign in to Instagram and get Access Token, a sample feed is created with your account and placed on a **private page** of your WordPress website.
-You can view your Instagram image gallery by clicking on **View your feed** button, or modify its settings and appearance by pressing **Edit your feed.** The feed will also appear on **Instagram Feed WD > Feeds** page.
+You can view your Instagram image gallery by clicking on **View your feed** button, or modify its settings and appearance by pressing **Edit your feed.** The feed will also appear on **Instagram Feed > Feeds** page.

 Note, that this feed is not visible to website visitors, unless you edit its page and make it **public.**